Hawai‘i Community Genetics

 Sansan completed her master’s in genetic counseling at Brandeis University in 2009.
 She is certified by the American Board of Genetic Counseling.
 Sansan enjoys teaching and has worked with culturally diverse students and families.
 She has special interests in patient advocacy, community education and genetic testing technology.

 Sandra completed her Master of Science degree in genetic counseling at University of California, Irvine in 2010 and is a certified genetic counselor by the American Board of Genetic Counseling.
 She has been working in the specialty of cancer genetics for since 2010.
 She currently provides genetic cancer risk assessments and genetic counseling for the Hawai‘i Pacific Health care system.
 She has special interests in cancer genetics, teaching, and general adult genetics.

 Why does it take so long to get an appointment?

 Currently, there are too few genetic doctors in Hawai‘i.
 The doctors at Hawai‘i Community Genetics see patients of all ages at several hospitals and clinics.
 As part of this, they travel to the neighbor islands to see patients.
-Also, Drs.
-Seaver and Slavin teach at the local medical school and at hospitals in the community.
+Also, Dr. Seaver teaches at the local medical school and at hospitals in the community.
 Finally, genetic consults can be quite complex and time consuming, so fewer patients can be seen each week compared to other doctors.

 Why was I or a member of my family referred to genetics clinic?

 Patients are usually referred by their primary care physician or a specialty doctor.
 Sometimes, individuals request our services because they have a family history of a genetic condition or they hope to explore unanswered questions about a medical condition in their family.
 Some common reasons that people come to genetics clinic include: